 Modeling and Testing of a Grid-Tied Inverter Controller

-In this blog, we discuss how to use Simulink®, Simscape Electrical™, and Speedgoat real target machines to model and implement grid-tied inverter controller.
+Learn how to use Simulink, Simscape Electrical, and Speedgoat real target machines to model and implement a grid-tied inverter controller for efficient renewable energy conversion.

 Grid-tied inverters convert the direct current (DC) produced by renewable energy sources into alternating current (AC) suitable for connection to the electric utility grid.
 Engineers must design and implement a robust control system to ensure optimal performance and reliable operation of these inverters.
 In this video series, MathWorks and Speedgoat experts explain how to use Simulink®, Simscape Electrical™, and Speedgoat real target machines to model, simulate, and implement such a control system.